 Traumatic events can cause a range of reactions.
 In response to new traumatic events, Veterans may:

-- have general distress or see an increase in his or her PTSD symptoms
+- have general distress or see an increase in their PTSD symptoms

 - become quick to anger, sleep poorly, or drink more heavily